jacobbusshart/DIYraman/docs/Align-with-Fluorescence.md

 - **Check the filters** – the 532 nm line should be strongly suppressed while orange/red fluorescence passes.

 > [!INFO] Reminder
-> This uses the same printed cuvette holder as the [Basic Raman Optical Assembly](Basic%20Raman%20Optical%20Assembly.md#Sample%20Assembly).
+> This uses the same printed cuvette holder as the [Core-Assembly](Core-Assembly.md#Sample%20Assembly).
 > For alignment you **do not** need a calibrated standard: a faintly pink, transparent solution is enough.
 Concentration only needs to be **roughly** in the right range.

 ---